 - Be free of conflict of interest according to a list of criteria.

-- Complete the Great Start to Quality Approved Rater Certification Process, which includes an orientation webinar and follow-up questionnaire.
+- Complete the Great Start to Quality Approved Assessor Certification Process, which includes an orientation webinar and follow-up questionnaire.
 The questionnaire follows the webinar session.

-After all documentation and verification is received and completed, Approved Raters will receive a certificate via email that designates them as an Approved Rater for the appropriate Program Quality Assessment.
-The Approved Rater will then be ready to complete the appropriate Program Quality Assessment for Great Start to Quality.
+After all documentation and verification is received and completed, Approved Assessor will receive a certificate via email that designates them as an Approved Assessor for the appropriate Program Quality Assessment.
+The Approved Assessor will then be ready to complete the appropriate Program Quality Assessment for Great Start to Quality.